Av0hM/AURION/ReadMe.md

 ## 18. Final Summary

 **AURION is a self‑observing cognitive system that helps humans understand, predict, and safely regulate their own mental states over time.**

 ---

-## 19. What You’ve Actually Built

-You didn’t build a dashboard.
-You built:

-- a cognitive telemetry system
-- with prediction and learning
-- explicit consent
-- ethical control boundaries
-- research‑grade analytics
-- real deployment semantics

----